Fraud Blocker

 book-mobile

-Facial Volume Treatment Aftercare 101: Do’s and Dont’s
+Facial Volume Treatment Aftercare – What to expect

 What is normal after a facial volume treatment?

 Immediately following your appointment, you may notice several common symptoms.
-These effects are generally mild and short-lived, but it’s essential to be aware of them so you can care for the treated area properly and avoid unnecessary worry.
+These effects are generally mild and temporary, though individual recovery varies.
 Below is a list of what you might experience:

-• Mild Swelling: Swelling in the treatment area is normal due to the procedure itself.
+• Mild Swelling: Swelling in the treatment area is normal.
 Swelling typically peaks within the first 24-48 hours and subsides over a few days.
 Applying a cool compress can help reduce discomfort and minimise swelling in the area.

 • Bruising: Bruising around the treated site is common and varies from person to person.
 To minimise bruising, avoid blood-thinning medications like aspirin and certain supplements as advised during your consultation.
 For added support, some patients find arnica helpful in reducing bruising.
 Bruises generally fade within a week.